-We compete against multiple competitors in all of the markets in which we operate.
+We compete against multiple competitors in many of the markets in which we operate.
 Competition is constrained in our industry because participants are limited by the distance that materials can be efficiently transported, resulting in a fragmented market with thousands of participants nationwide, many of which are local or regional operators.
 Our competitors typically range from small, family-owned companies focused on a single material, product or market to multinational corporations that offer a wide array of construction materials, products and paving and related services.
+Factors influencing our competitiveness include price, estimating abilities, knowledge of local markets and conditions, project management, financial strength, reputation for quality, aggregate materials availability, and machinery and equipment.
 We believe that we are well-positioned to compete effectively in the markets in which we operate.